Bilaterian/Love2D-Game-of-Life/README.md

 -change functionality of draw button to also draw in the desired colour -> done -custom icon and app name -> done
--bug where clicking save still draws to screen first -> hacky but done
+-bug where clicking save still draws to screen first -> hacky but done -new bug where clicking save/close still draws to screen